-Research the theme and write at least a page on your findings.
+Research the theme and write at least one page on your findings (should be at least 500 words with at least two sources).

 Every major game that explores some concept of the real world will have to do research on the facts.
 Whether it's Assassin's Creed, Civilization, or Call of Duty, there will always need to be some work done before development to ensure that everything is historically accurate, physically accurate, and relevant to the chosen theme and story.
 The page should be at least 500 words with at least two sources.
 This is challenging, but very worthwhile for your game!